 A part of Catalan nationalism sees the Eastern, Catalan-speaking zone of Aragon, the Franja, as a part of the Catalan Countries.

 Like all the other autonomous communities of Spain, Aragon has its own Parliament and government, vested with executive and legislative powers.
 Spain-wide parties have always led the Aragonese governments.
-Aragonese parties —be them regionalist of federalist— used to get some 25% of the votes in Aragonese parliamentary elections during the 1990s, and were thus in a position to condition the majority parties; however, since then, they have dropped to 12% of the votes in the 2015 Aragonese election.
+Aragonese parties —be them regionalist of federalist— used to get some 25% of the votes in Aragonese parliamentary elections during the 1990s, and were thus in a position to condition the majority parties; however, since then, they have dropped to less than 12% of the votes in the 2019 Aragonese election.

 Aragonese regionalism is mainly represented by the Aragonese Party (conservative) while federalist sstances are mostly taken on by the Chunta (centre-left).
 Both parties have to date continuously had seats in the Cortes of Aragon.